Mordor828/Mordor828/README.md

-Currently a student in a bootcamp front-end course at Jobloop Kodehode.<br>
+Currently a student in a bootcamp front-end course at Jobloop Kodehode.
 <br>
 My interest is technology, music, fantasy, comics, sci-fi, workout, hiking and travelling.
 <br>